-The tool started as a simple idea — let an AI summarize a YouTube video — and
+The tool started as a simple idea — let an AI summarize a YouTube video — and grew into something much more capable.
+Below is what it actually does today.

 Most "AI video summary" tools just read the title and description.
 This one